danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 <!-- .element: data-id="code-animation" -->

 Note:
+- There is a slight caveat to this however
-- The 3rd reason is replaced if we're using memoisation
+- If the component is memoised, the 3rd reason is replaced by if it's props changed

 ---